 Trees, limbs, branches and stumps may be burned on a property only if they were generated on the property where the burning is to take place.
 The burning should also not cause a nuisance in the neighborhood.

 Businesses are not allowed or authorized to burn business-related or commercial generated waste for disposal purposes.
+Pennsylvania DEP may issue special permits to a business for the disposal of specific types of waste.
+Contact PA DEP for additional information.

 Farm operations may burn agricultural commodities in their un-manufactured state on the farm premises.
+So, a cut off corn field – YES.
+Poly or paper bags that once held feed or fertilizer – NO

 Open Burning Complaints